 - For Chinese mainland viewers who stream video content, loyalty is King!
 Our partners CSM completed a project integrated streaming video platform data with TAM data in 52 markets.
 Subscribers (users) of iQiYi and /or Tencent Video spend an average of 2 hours a day on streaming content.

 - Measurement on the go has got even better!
 Clients were excited when I shared with them our latest wearable meter technology.
-RateOnAir 3 is being developed in partnership with MediaMetrie enabling both watermarking and audio matching identification to 4 second granularity.
+RateOnAir 3 is being developed in partnership with MediaMetrie enabling audio watermarking for content identification to 4-second granularity.

 - FocalMeter is being rolled out in the UK BARB panel so including the UK Kantar is conducting router measurement in no less than 8 countries – Norway, Finland, Canada, Italy, Hong Kong, Switzerland, Russia, UK.